The Ancient Serpent tempts Adam and Eve; that’s the opening intrigue in Genesis 3. This scenario punctuates the entire story of humankind.

 14 I will ascend above the heights of the clouds; I will be like the most High.

-This anointed cherub is a created being and was in the Garden of Eden which was prepared for it on the day of its creation.
+This anointed cherub is a created being.
+It was in the Garden of Eden, which God prepared for it on the day of its creation.
 Notice the reference to sealed up the sum, full of wisdom (Ezek.
 28:13).
 And then you have corrupted your wisdom.
-What a description of Lucifer, (bringer of Light) in a downhill spiral to be renamed Serpent, (godlike bewitching charmer).
-This detail is the origin and pathway of this wicked spirit being, who we find at the outset of the story of humankind.
-This is the Serpent’s undoing from positive wisdom to negative wisdom.
+What a description of Lucifer, (bringer of Light) in a downhill spiral leading to its new name, Serpent, (godlike bewitching charmer).
+This detail is the origin and pathway of this wicked spirit being, who we find at the outset of the story of humankind; this is the Serpent’s undoing from positive wisdom to negative wisdom.

 Old or Ancient Serpent

-Let’s see a further description of this being; this time in the New Testament.
-It’s a word most of us just pass over as we read the Bible.
+Let’s see a further description of this being, this time in the New Testament.
+It’s a word most of us pass over as we read the Bible.
 Just one word, but how descriptive.
 We know the verse well.

 And the great dragon was cast out, that old (G744) serpent, called the Devil, and Satan, which deceives the whole world: he was cast out into the earth, and his angels were cast out with him.

 I’m referring to the word old.
-In many translations (NIV, Living, ESV) it is rendered ancient.
+In many translations (NIV, Living, ESV), it is rendered ancient.
 This word carries little meaning in English, basically indicating age, at least, that’s the way we take it.
 Yet, the Greek is revelatory of a couple of fundamental principles about the character of the ancient Serpent.
-You’ll notice that with the New Testament we also have to go back to the original language to grasp a fuller meaning of what John was inspired to author.
+You’ll notice that with the New Testament, we also have to go back to the original language to grasp a fuller meaning of John’s inspired authorship.

 ἀρχαῖος archaios ar-khah’-yos; From G746; original or primeval: